 2 c sugar

 1 ½ T pure vanilla

 2 (8-ounce) packages cream cheese, room temperature (NOT NON-FAT)

 ¼ t salt

 Preheat oven to 325 degrees.
 Spray a 9×13-inch pan with cooking spray and lay down parchment paper, covering the bottom and sides of the pan.

-For the cheesecake layer, using a mixer with a paddle attachment, cream the salt, cream cheese and butter until light and fluffy, about 3 minutes.
+For the cheesecake layer, using a mixer with a paddle attachment, cream the salt, sugar, and cream cheese until light and fluffy, about 3 minutes.
 Add the eggs, 2 at a time, mixing each time until the egg is dissolved.
 Hand stir in the vanilla.

 Pour the cheesecake mixture on top of the brownie layer.
 Sprinkle evenly the dark chocolate chips.
 Bake in the oven for 1 hour 10 minutes, or until sides are golden brown and toothpick entered comes out clean.